Writing Classes at Wiawaka 2026

 Instructor: Starr Regan DiCiurcio

-$35 for the writing class
+$45 for the class with lunch included

 Starr is an interfaith minister, writer, and fervent nature journaler.
 She facilitates a regional group of nature journalers on Zoom and in person.
 Nature journaling is an effective way to deepen one’s connection to Mother Earth while cultivating inner peace and joy.